Services for Providers

 The Early Learning Coalition partners with Orange County Public Safety to offer First Aid, CPR, AED and Fire Extinguisher training to Lake County early learning providers and staff.
 The training is typically held on the first Saturday of each month.
 Class size is no more than 30 and is on a first paid registration basis and are held throughout Lake County at child care facilities.

-The current cost of the training is $27.50.
-Online Registration is available by visiting our calendar and clicking on the training date of choice.
-To visit the Online Training Calendar please click the link below:
+The current cost of the training is $32.00.
+Online Registration is available by visiting the calendar tab on our website and clicking on the training date of choice.

 If you have any questions about the First AID & CPR training please contact 352.435.0566, Monday – Thursday, 8:00am – 5:00pm